99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 We can enable Auto Scaling, the queue has an ApproximateNumberOfMessages which can be increased by setting a CloudWatch alarm that increases it

-SQS has unlimited nr of messages and unlimited throughput, so we can scale fronted and backend independently and decouple them
+You dont need to scale SQS, it has unlimited nr of messages and unlimited throughput, so we can scale fronted and backend independently and decouple them
 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/59d0b910-d7e0-4381-9a51-42c20d4fcf22">

 SQS security: